RJNY/RJNY.github.io/_posts/2017-09-03-web-development-on-the-iPad-Pro.md

 day-to-day, mundane.

 That aside, I love the idea of carrying an iPad instead of my 15" MacBook Pro.
-I even thought about trading it in for the LTE version so I could have access to my VPN from anywhere and not be reliant of slow public WiFi connections.
+I even thought about trading it in for the LTE version so I could have access to my VPS from anywhere and not be reliant of slow public WiFi connections.

 I am looking forward to the day where the iPad is a full laptop replacement, but today is not that